LishuZ/LishuZ.github.io/_pages/about.md

 I am fascinated by the interaction of capital markets and political responses to the global public good problem of climate change.
 In my dissertation, I delve into the responses of financial markets to climate change, with a particular focus on the international provision of brown financing.
-In three chapters, I investigate three forms of capital flows that go beyond country borders: share equity investment, direct investment of M&A, and bank lending, and I reveal the extent of international transfer of climate risks.
+In three chapters, I investigate three forms of capital flows that go beyond country borders: share equity investment, direct investment of M&A, and bank lending, and I reveal the extent of international transfer of climate risks behind these capital flows.